Aatpadi Nights: Production

 The film was publicly announced on 2 December 2019, with intensity building official poster of movie with just a closed door with sign of "Do No Disturb" on it and the film title.
 The film to be directed by Nitin SinduVijay Supekar and produced by Maaydesh Media.

 Soundtrack

-The songs for the film are composed by Vijay Gavande & Sidharth Dhukate and lyrics by Narayan Puri and sung by Adarsh Shinde, Vaishali Mhade and Sanghapal Tayade.
+The songs for the film are composed by Vijay Narayan Gavande & Sidharth Dhukate and lyrics by Narayan Puri and sung by Adarsh Shinde, Vaishali Mhade and Sanghapal Tayade.

+Reception

+Keyur Seta of Cinestaan.com wrote: "The film does suffer from these issues.
+But it deserves some credit for daring to showcase the stigma faced by people who are considered skinny.
+A reviewer from ABP Majha wrote: "Standing by the daughter-in-law's side and the realization that finally comes when the wife tells some things are all remarkable.
+All of them have formed a close-knit family."
+Ajay Parchure of Lokmat says: "Subodh has brought a great movie to the public.
+His small role in the movie is also great.
+Overall, there is no problem in watching this movie, which gives an enjoyable experience on sex education."